 The shrinking snowbird population is also seen in the shift from some of the old standby businesses that catered to expat crowd that spends the winters in Mexico.
 The inexpensive apartment rental buildings that cater to the snowbirds is being crunched out by hotels and Airbnb rentals.

 We think this trend will continue and think that affordable places in the downtown will shrink and disappear.
-Options will be limited to a much further back location will be available but you will need a car to get around.
+Options will be limited in the downtown area of Playa Del Carmen.
+If you find a place to rent outside of the downtown, this will likely mean you need a car or to heavily reply on other forms of transportation (see our article on long term car rentals here).
 And don’t think about looking in Tulum or most parts of the Rivera Maya, because prices have already jumped there.

 We hope you have enjoyed reading the difference between living year round and coming as a snowbird.
 Do you have a personal experience?
 Let us know in the comments below.
 What works for you?
 What advantages have you found?
 We would love to hear from you.